-A comet is currently brightening faster than expected, giving hope that it will become a prominent object visible with the unaided eye in May.
+Updated: A comet was brightening faster than expected earlier this year, giving hope that it would become a prominent object visible with the unaided eye in May.

 The celestial visitor is labelled C/2019 Y4 ATLAS, indicating that it was discovered in 2019 by a sky survey called the Asteroid Terrestrial-impact Last Alert System (ATLAS).